How long should an interview take?

 - Tell us about your 3 closest friends?

 - Which other companies are you considering working for at the moment?
 How do we compare with them, good and bad?

-- Interview in twos: Choose one person to ask the questions and the other to write answers and make observations.
+- Conduct the hiring interview in twos: Choose one person to ask the questions and the other to write answers and make observations.
 You will come out of the interview with many useful data points using this method.

 - Investigate ‘pushed’ versus ‘pulled:’ Great candidates are rarely ‘pushed’ out of the company.
 More often, they are ‘pulled’ from job to job.
 Ask how the person got each job to find out if they were pushed or pulled.
 Stars are pulled, non-stars are pushed.

 - Get curious: If the candidate doesn’t want to talk about something, talk about it.
 If they give evasive answers or look uncomfortable or are vague, dig into what’s behind the answer.

 - Put results in context: If the candidate won a sales contest, ask how many people were eligible to win.
 If the person won ‘employee of the month’ and everyone wins it eventually, it’s a different thing than winning ‘salesperson of the year’ when one person out of 100 wins it.

 - Dive into weaknesses: I no longer ask candidates if they have any weaknesses.
 I already know that they do!